southwolf/video_manager/README.md

 ### Database
 The api persists data to MongoDb.
 Database configs are kept on the `./config/mongoid.yml` file.
-Under the `clients` section, you must define one client per service and in turn the databse used by that client.
+Under the `clients` section, you must define one client per service and in turn the database used by that client.
 In this case, we have `comments` and `videos` services using a separate database each (under the same dbService instance) like so:

 ```yml